isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 &#9744;  <i><b>A) Release from Self-isolation</b></i>

-Travellers may leave their accommodation only <b>after</b> receiving a negative result via email for their on-arrival COVID-19 test (see Stage 3B).
+<p style="line-height:1.35;">Travellers may leave their accommodation only <b>after</b> receiving a negative result via email for their on-arrival COVID-19 test (see Stage 3B).
 Travellers should contact <a href="mailto: airborder@rafflesmedical.com">airborder@rafflesmedical.com</a> if they do not receive their results within 24 hours of the test.
-Those who test positive for COVID-19 must receive <a href="/health/insurance-and-treatment#treatment" target="_blank">medical treatment</a>, and the prevailing treatment charges will apply.
+Those who test positive for COVID-19 must receive <a href="/health/insurance-and-treatment#treatment" target="_blank">medical treatment</a>, and the prevailing treatment charges will apply.</p>

 &#9744;  <i><b>B) Abide by Local COVID-19 Safe Management Measures</b></i>

-Travellers may go about their activities while complying with the <a href="https://moh.gov.sg/covid-19-phase-advisory" target="_blank">latest public health measures</a>.
-This includes the use of TraceTogether, to facilitate the identification of close contacts of a COVID-positive case.
+<p style="line-height:1.35;">Travellers may go about their activities while complying with the <a href="https://moh.gov.sg/covid-19-phase-advisory" target="_blank">latest public health measures</a>.
+This includes the use of TraceTogether, to facilitate the identification of close contacts of a COVID-positive case.</p>

-For vaccination-differentiated settings, e.g. attendance at large scale events, dining restrictions, travellers will be required to produce proof of vaccination.
+<p style="line-height:1.35;">For vaccination-differentiated settings, e.g. attendance at large scale events, dining restrictions, travellers will be required to produce proof of vaccination.
 Travellers who have registered their vaccination status on their TraceTogether application may do so using the app (see Stage 3A).
 Travellers who require vaccinated status beyond 30 days after arrival, should visit
-<a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.
+<a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.</p>